tomstryhn/EventFromCustomView/README.md

 # EventFromCustomView

-A PowerShell Module for using Microsoft Windows Event Viewer Custom Views for Filtering in PowerShell
+A PowerShell Module for using Microsoft Windows Event Viewer Custom Views for Event Log Filtering in PowerShell